 Friends, this was classic Southern lore organization.
 The coal pile was in the back yard camouflaged and covered.
 I don’t remember anyone borrowing any?
 My chore was to transport scuttle buckets everyday from the pile to the back porch and store in a wooden box over in the corner so it would be handy to future tote into the living room.
 Daddy inspected these two wooden boxes everyday just like a hungry hawk eyeballs a cotton tail hopping through the under brush.
 Better be ‘pert nigh’ overflowing

 I was a pretty important individual in the household.
-Everyday after school before I took care of the stock in the winter I had to ‘take out’ the ashes.
+Everyday after school before I took care of the stock in the winter I had to ‘take out’ the ashes and using a canister vacuum to get rid of the remaining ashes that manage to scatter around.
 Daddy was so proud to have an authentic scuttle bucket and the perfect little hand shovel that lay just right in the front flange.
 Can you remember when you opened the bottom stove door the gray-white ashes would overflow and fall out on the scuffed wooden speckle burned floor?

 There was no such thing as removing ashes quickly.
 Naww Suhhh.
 The fog and dust would cover every stick of furniture in the house.
 (Don’t forget to spread newspapers in case of overflow.)
 Then Momma was upset and out came the oil soaked rag to remove the dust storm.
 After I got about a half of a scuttle bucket (that’s all I could tote) I had to lug it to the garden and spread evenly in the middles for the upcoming spring plowing.